jba-bkgd.jpg

 The Japantown Business Association is a non-profit organization dedicated to promoting San Jose’s Japantown as a unique ethnic neighborhood offering a rare blend of business, cultural, and historic resources.

-With over 150 members comprised of local businesses, associations, and community organizations, JBA has played an important role in Japantown's continuing vitality.
+With nearly 200 members comprised of local businesses, associations, and community organizations, JBA has played an important role in Japantown's continuing vitality.

 Support Japantown